 Motion graphics is one of the most effective ways to capture your audience with video.
 This is because motion graphics video doesn’t have the same restraints as live-action.
 In addition, it can be crafted and stylised to suit your brand to a T.

-However, before you run away with yourself, make sure you know exactly what motion graphics is.
+However, before you get carried away, make sure you know exactly what motion graphics is.

 What is motion graphics?

 Motion graphics encompasses text and images that are animated to tell a story.

 The text in motion graphics video is often described as ‘kinetic’, as opposed to the stationary way we usually see text.
 For example, in this blog post.

 The images in motion graphics video are usually never character-based.
 This is because character-based animation is usually reserved for when we speak about ‘2D animation’ or ‘3D animation‘.

 Rather, motion graphics refers to logos, symbols, and other shapes.
 However, you may have pre-made graphic images of people in your video.
 These ‘people’ can move around as images, but they’re not rigged like proper characters.

 The 4 main types of motion graphics video

 - Kinetic text & voiceover: The combination of moving text onscreen and a voiceover to pad out explanation.
 This works well for data-focused motion graphics videos.

 - Voiceover: The voiceover does all the worded explanation work.
 However, the video’s graphics can explain in their own ways too.
 Make sure you think about what is best explained in graphic form and vice versa.
 This can make or break your video’s effect!